-After applying the law to the facts submitted and representations made, we rule that the transfers by the Feeder Funds to the Master Funds are not transfers of property to a partnership that would be treated as an investment company (within the meaning of section 351) if the Master Funds were incorporated, provided that these are the only transfers to the Master Funds (except for transfers solely of cash and/or a diversified portfolio of stocks and securities, within the meaning of section 1.351-1(c)(6)(i)).
+Based on the applicable law, the facts submitted and representations made, we rule that the transfers by the Feeder Fund to the Master Fund are not transfers of property to a partnership that would be treated as an investment company (within the meaning of section 351) if the Master Fund was incorporated, provided that these are the only transfers to the Master Fund (except for transfers solely of cash and/or a diversified portfolio of stocks and securities, within the meaning of section 1.351-1(c)(6)(i)).

-Contributions solely of cash and/or a diversified portfolio of stocks and securities (within the meaning of section 1.351-1(c)(6)(i)) to the Master Funds by new funds will not cause any of the transfers described above to be treated as a transfer of property to a partnership (i.e., a Master Fund) that would be treated as an investment company within the meaning of section 351 if the partnership were incorporated.
+Contributions solely of cash and/or a diversified portfolio of stocks and securities (within the meaning of section 1.351-1(c)(6)(i)) to the Master Fund by the Feeder Funds will not cause any of the transfers described above to be treated as a transfer of property to a partnership (i.e., the Master Fund) that would be treated as an investment company within the meaning of section 351 if the partnership were incorporated.